 And more covering some interesting tales about Sonny Boy Williamson, and then concentrating on Rogers influences after his Twisted Wheel and Blue Note club days is covered in the book: Site Down and listen To This.

 Roger Eagle – Padraig Colman

-BBC Soul Directions – Roger Eagle
+Soul Directions – Roger Eagle

 The Naming Of Northern Soul – Roger Eagle or Dave Godin